Burst timescales and luminosities link young pulsars and fast radio bursts

 In the late 1960s, the discovery of radio pulsars was enabled by observations using an unprecedented time resolution of $50-100$\,ms \citep{hewish_1968_natur}.
-The subsequent discovery of the Crab pulsar \citep[][also known as PSR~B0531+21]{staelin_1968_sci} eventually led to the insight that its giant pulses \citep{heiles_1970_natur,staelin_1970_natur} show structure on timescales as short as 0.4 nanosecond \citep{hankins_2003_natur}.
+The subsequent discovery of the Crab pulsar\citep{staelin_1968_sci} eventually led to the insight that its giant pulses \citep{heiles_1970_natur,staelin_1970_natur} show structure on timescales as short as 0.4 nanoseconds \citep{hankins_2003_natur}.
 These `nano-shots' have exceptionally high brightness temperatures of $\sim10^{40}$\,K \citep{hankins_2007_apj}.
-The more recent discovery of the fast radio burst (FRB) phenomenon \citep{lorimer_2007_sci,thornton_2013_sci} has shown us that nature produces $\sim$ millisecond duration radio flashes that are $10^{9-12}$ times more luminous than those of average pulsars \citep[for reviews, see][]{petroff_2019_aarv,cordes_2019_araa}.
+The more recent discovery of the fast radio burst (FRB) phenomenon \citep{lorimer_2007_sci,thornton_2013_sci} has shown that nature produces millisecond duration radio flashes that are apparently $10^{9-12}$ times more luminous than those of average pulsars \citep{petroff_2019_aarv,cordes_2019_araa,petroff_2021_arxiv}.

 As with pulsars, the recording of raw voltage data can allow us to study FRB signals on timescales of microseconds (\us) down to nanoseconds (ns).
-Thus far, such observations have demonstrated that FRB signals can show temporal structure on timescales of tens of microseconds down to even just a few microseconds \citep{farah_2018_mnras,michilli_2018_natur,cho_2020_apjl,nimmo_2021_natas}. \citet{nimmo_2021_natas} also discuss how individual FRBs can display a dynamic range of temporal structure of 500, from a few microseconds up to milliseconds.
-The temporal behaviour of FRBs --- along with their polarimetric properties \citep{michilli_2018_natur,day_2020_mnras} and time-frequency structure \citep{hessels_2019_apjl} --- provide key inputs for distinguishing between the dozens of proposed source models and emission mechanisms \citep[see][for a living catalogue of FRB theories]{platts_2019_phr}.
-These burst properties can also help to observationally distinguish the populations of repeating and apparently one-off FRBs, and to thereby strengthen the case that they have physically distinct origins \citep[e.g.][]{chime_2019_apjl,fonseca_2020_apjl}
+Thus far, such observations have demonstrated that FRB signals can show temporal structure on timescales of tens of microseconds down to just a few microseconds \citep{farah_2018_mnras,michilli_2018_natur,cho_2020_apjl,nimmo_2021_natas}. \citet{nimmo_2021_natas} also discuss how individual FRBs can display a range of temporal structure, from a few microseconds up to milliseconds.
+The temporal behaviour of FRBs --- along with their polarimetric properties \citep{michilli_2018_natur,day_2020_mnras} and dynamic spectra \citep{hessels_2019_apjl} --- provide key inputs for distinguishing between the dozens of proposed source models and emission mechanisms \citep{platts_2019_phr}.
+Furthermore, these burst properties can aid in observationally distinguishing the populations of repeating and apparently one-off FRBs, thereby strengthening the case that they have physically distinct origins \citep{chime_2019_apjl,fonseca_2020_apjl,pleunis_2021_arxiv}.